Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Reached the last challenge in Learnyounode, started expressworks and streams-adventure which are some other node school workshoppers.

 **Thoughts**: Havent fully completed the Learnyounode curriculum yet since I don't really understand what is going on.
 Therefore for now I have moved onto the expressworks and streams-adventure workshoppers to hopefully improve my understanding whilst improving my skills in other important areas.

+### Day 65: March 9th, Thursday

+**Todays progress**: Completed the majority of the stream adventure workshoppers on nodeschool.

+**Thoughts**: Really focused on the stream adventure workshopper today to improve my understanding of streams and how they can be used.
+Looking forward this will help me understand express a lot more but also fully understand everything from the LearnYouNode workshopper.
+There have been many times I have been totally confused but by reading around and seeing other examples I am definitely making progress.
+I am still finding the Node docs to be particularly hard to read, especially when it comes to a lot of the examples.